 In January 2020, community groups have called the government to re-open talks with ELN, and the group offered olive branches as symbol of peace.
 Nevertheless, governmental authorities refused to resume negotiations unless ELN released hostages and stopped attacks.
 International Crisis Group, Crisis Watch, January 2020.
 The ELN imposed an ‘armed strike’ between 14 and 17 February in the territories under its control, notably in Cauca (south west), Norte de Santander (north east) and Arauca (east) provinces.
 Shops and vehicles moving without permission were designated as military targets and Colombian armed forces recorded 119 planned attacks during the strike.
 On 16 February, armed confrontations between governmental forces and ELN fighters took place in Convención, Norte de Santander.
 Following the armed strike, the government affirmed that negotiations were not possible anymore.
 International Crisis Group, Crisis Watch, February 2020.

 In March 2020, due to the new coronavirus outbreak, ELN announced a unilateral ceasefire until the end of April and asked the government to resume peace talks in Cuba.
 However, Miguel Ceballos, Colombian High Commissioner for Peace, affirmed that the ceasefire was not sufficient and that further measures were necessary to reopen negotiations.
 In particular, according to Caballos, ELN should not only extend the ceasefire indefinitely, but should also release prisoners.
 On the other hand, ELN replied that it did not intend to extend the ceasefire because the government did not reciprocate.
-International Crisis Group, Crisis Watch, April 2020.
+Indeed, in May 2020 state forces conducted military operations against ELN, and at least 5 fighters were killed.
+International Crisis Group, Crisis Watch Colombia.

 On account of the frequency of armed attacks and armed confrontations between the government forces and ELN, and the number of people forced to flee ongoing hostilities, the required degree of intensity continues to be met.